gdsfactory/gdsfactory/README.md

 ![anaconda prompt](https://i.imgur.com/Fyal5sT.png)

 ```
-mamba install gdstk -y
+conda install gdstk -y
 pip install "gdsfactory[full]" --upgrade
-gf install klayout-genericpdk
 ```

-Then you can install Klayout-live `klive` integration in the klayout GUI `Tools --> Manage Packages --> Install New Packages --> Klive` and restart klayout.
+Then you can install Klayout-live `klive` integration in the klayout GUI `Tools --> Manage Packages --> Install New Packages --> Klive` as well as the genericpdk layermap `Tools --> Manage Packages --> Install New Packages --> gdsfactory` and restart klayout.

 ### 2. Installation for developers